model-checking/kani/docs/src/tutorial-first-steps.md

 From this trace report, we can filter through it to find relevant lines.
 A good rule of thumb is to search for either `kani::any()` or assignments to variables you're interested in.
-At present time, an unfortunate amount of generated code is present in the trace, but we can find:
+At present time, an unfortunate amount of generated code is present in the trace.
+This code isn't a part of the Rust code you wrote, but is an internal implementation detail of how Kani runs proof harnesses.
+Still, searching for `kani::any()` quickly finds us these lines:

 ```
 let x: u32 = kani::any();